Yorkown Class Carrier

 One of only three American carriers commissioned prior to World War II.
 She participated in nearly every major engagement of the war against Japan, including the Battle of Midway, the Battle of the Eastern Solomons, the Battle of the Santa Cruz Islands, various other air-sea actions during the Battle of Guadalcanal, the Battle of the Philippine Sea, and the Battle of Leyte Gulf, as well as participating in the "Doolittle Raid" on Tokyo.

 Enterprise earned 20 battle stars, the most for any U.S. warship in World War II.
 She was the only ship outside of the British Royal Navy to earn the highest award of the British Admiralty Pennant.
 Her planes and guns claimed 911 enemy planes; her bombers sank 71 ships, and damaged or destroyed 192 more.

+On December 10, 1941, Enterprise aircraft sank the Japanese submarine I-70 in Hawaiian waters.
 During the last two weeks of December 1941, Enterprise and her group move west of Hawaii to cover those islands while two other carrier groups made a belated attempt to relieve Wake Island.
 After a brief rest at Pearl Harbor, the Enterprise group sailed on January 11, 1942, to protect convoys reinforcing Samoa.

 On February 1, 1942, the task force attacked Kwajalein, Wotje, and Maloelap in the Marshall Islands, sinking three ships, damaging eight, and destroying numerous airplanes and ground facilities.
 Enterprise received only minor damage in the Japanese counterattack, as the force retired to Pearl Harbor.